 The same mode of proceeding takes place with regard to the tax on the Christians, which has been raised by these means from three, five, and eleven piastres, at which it was at first fixed, to thirty-five and forty, which absolutely impoverishes those on whom it is levied, and obliges them to leave the country.
-It has been remarked that these exactions have made a rapid progress during the last forty years; from which time are dated the decline of agriculture, the depopulation of the country and the diminution in the quantity of specie carried into Constantinople.†
+It has been remarked that

 The food of the peasants is almost every where reduced to a little flat cake of barley or doura, onions, lentils and water.
 Not to lose any part of their corn, they leave in it all sorts of wild grain, which often produce bad consequences.
-In the mountains of Lebanon and Nablous, in time of dearth, they gather the acorns from the oaks, which they eat after boiling or roasting them in ashes.‡
+In the mountains of Lebanon and Nablous, in time of dearth, they gather the acorns from the oaks, which they eat after boiling or roasting them in ashes.37

 By a natural consequence of this misery, the art of cultivation is in the most deplorable state.
 The husbandman is almost without instruments, and those he has are very bad.
-His plough is frequently no more than the branch of a tree cut below a fork, and used without wheels. ground is tilled by asses and cows, rarely by oxen, which would bespeak too much riches. the districts exposed to the Arabs, as in Palestine, the countryman must sow with his musket in his hand; and scarcely does the corn turn yellow before it is reaped, and concealed in subterraneous caverns.
-As little as possible is employed for seed-corn, because the peasants sow no more than is barely necessary for their subsistence. whole industry is limited to a supply of their immediate wants; and to procure a little bread, a few onions, a blue shirt, and a bit of woollen, much labour is not necessary.
-"The peasant "lives therefore in distress; but at least he does "not enrich his tyrants, and the avarice of des-" potism is its own punishment."
+His plough is frequently no more than the branch of a tree cut below a fork, and used without wheels.
+The ground is tilled by asses and cows, rarely by oxen, which would be speak too much riches.
+In the districts exposed to the Arabs, as in Palestine, the countryman must sow with his musket in his hand; and scarcely does the corn turn yellow before it is reaped, and concealed in subterraneous caverns.
+As little as possible is employed for seed-corn, because the peasants sow no more than is barely necessary for their subsistence.
+Their whole industry is limited to a supply of their immediate wants; and to procure a little bread, a few onions, a blue shirt, and a bit of woollen, much labour is not necessary.
+"The peasant lives therefore in distress; but at least he does not enrich his tyrants, and the avarice of despotism is its own punishment."38